-The potential benefits of providing additional industrial buildings and storage and distribution warehouse space in this location are acknowledged.
-However these benefits are not considered to outweigh the harm the development would cause.
-Furthermore the site is not considered to be suitable for employment land allocation taking account of the criteria set out in Core Strategy Policy EC3.
-Taking development plan policies and other relevant material considerations into account it is therefore recommended that planning permission is refused.
+The potential benefits of providing additional industrial, storage and distribution buildings in this location are acknowledged.
+However the planning assessment remains that these benefits do not outweigh the harm the development would cause, particularly in terms of the harm the development would cause to the Green Belt and the Functional Floodplain.
+Taking development plan policies and other material considerations into account it is therefore recommended that planning permission is refused.

-Julian Jackson Assistant Director (Planning, Transportation & Highways) Report Contact: John Eyles Major Development Manager Phone: (01274) 434380 E-mail: john.eyles@bradford.gov.uk
+Julian Jackson Assistant Director (Planning, Transportation & Highways) Report Contact: John Eyles Major Development Manager Phone: (01274) 434380

+E-mail: john.eyles@bradford.gov.uk